Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 "backend" - or "F" or "B" for short.
 So, we've got that and we talked about how now the services can talk to each other, by using these cluster IPs.
-So, communication within the clusters in solved.
+So, communication within the clusters is solved.
-To do that, what we'll need to do is define a type of this service, and what we want is a load balancer.
+To do that, what we'll need to do is define the type of this service, and what we want is a load balancer.
 There are actually other ways to expose, like node ports as well, but a load balancer, essentially that it's going to do, where this is internal to actual Kubernetes worker nodes, we can create an external IP now.
 And this might be, let's say, a 169 address.
-And now, what we can do is expose that directly to end users so that they can access that frontend by directly using that service.
+And now, what we can do is expose that directly to end-users so that they can access that frontend by directly using that service.
 We've talked about 3 major components here today.
 We've got pods.
 Pods, which are then deployed and managed by deployments.
-And then, facilitating access to those pods create by those deployments using services.
+And then, facilitating access to those pods created by those deployments using services.
 Those are the 3 major components working together with the Kubernetes master and all the worker nodes to allow you to really redefine your DevOps workflow for deploying your applications into a managed Kubernetes service. i know we talked about a lot today